'Deeply pained': Bengal Guv urges govt employees on hunger strike for DA hike to end stir | Politics

 ''What is of paramount importance is the precious life of our brothers who are on a continuous fast for a cause which is close to their heart.
 Governor entreats all those who are on the perilous fast to kindly end it and request all stakeholders to sit together and find an acceptable way out of the imbroglio,'' he added.

-Protesting employees of 18 organisations, who have been demanding that their DA be raised to the level of central government employees, called for a total strike on Friday.
-Chief Minister Mamata Banerjee said at the assembly earlier this week that she would not be able to meet the demand for a DA hike even if the protesters ''behead'' her.
+Chief Minister Mamata Banerjee had said in the assembly earlier this week that she would not be able to meet the demand for a DA hike even if the protestors ''behead'' her.
+Meanwhile, Leader of Opposition in West Bengal Assembly Suvendu Adhikari on Sunday requested the agitators to consider the governor’s plea and put an end to their hunger strike.

+''I urge the agitating WB Govt Employees, who've been holding an indefinite hunger strike, to kindly consider Hon'ble Governor's request & end your hunger strike,” Adhikari tweeted. ''However, please carry on with your agitation, as your demands are 100 per cent legitimate and the State Govt must accept them,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)